microsoft/golazo/docs/communication.md

 - Default to Public Conversation: Use shared team channels so others can learn passively.
 - Context over Pings: Provide enough detail so someone returning later can answer without a back‑and‑forth.
-- Async Friendly: Assume recipients may respond hours later; batch questions.
+- Async Friendly: Assume recipients may respond hours later and batch questions.
 - Signal Review States: Make design / PR status legible at a glance.
 - Avoid Notification Fatigue: Thread conversations and avoid tagging the entire channel.